Towards Deep Learning Models Resistant to Adversarial Attacks: Transferability

 This phenomenon is further confirmed by our current experiments.~\footnote{Our experiments involve transferability between networks with the same architecture (potentially with layers of varying sizes), trained with the same method, but with different random initializations.
 The reason we consider these models rather than highly different architectures is that they are likely the worst case instances for transferability.} Moreover, we notice that the extent to which adversarial examples transfer decreases as we increase either network capacity or the power of the adversary used for training the network.
 This serves as evidence for the fact that the transferability phenomenon can be alleviated by using high capacity networks in conjunction with strong oracles for the inner optimization problem.

 \paragraph{MNIST.} In an attempt to understand these phenomena we inspect the loss functions corresponding to the trained models we used for testing transferability.
 More precisely, we compute angles between gradients of the loss functions evaluated over a large set of input examples, and plot their distribution.
 Similarly, we plot the value of the loss functions between clean and perturbed examples for both the source and transfer networks.
 In Figure~\ref{fig:transfer} we plot our experimental findings on the MNIST dataset for $\epsilon = 0.3$.
-We consider a naturally trained large network (two convolutional layers of sizes $32$ and $64$, and a fully connected layer of size $1024$), which we train twice starting with different initializations.
+We consider a large standard network (two convolutional layers of sizes $32$ and $64$, and a fully connected layer of size $1024$), which we train twice starting with different initializations.
 We plot the distribution of angles between gradients for the same test image in the two resulting networks ({ orange} histograms), noting that they are somewhat correlated.
 As opposed to this, we see that pairs of gradients for random pairs of inputs for one architecture are as uncorrelated as they can be ({ blue} histograms), since the distribution of their angles looks Gaussian.

-Next, we run the same experiment on a naturally trained very large network (two convolutional layers of sizes $64$ and $128$, and a fully connected layer of size $1024$).
+Next, we run the same experiment on a very large standard network (two convolutional layers of sizes $64$ and $128$, and a fully connected layer of size $1024$).
 We notice a mild increase in classification accuracy for transferred examples.

 Finally, we repeat the same set of experiments, after training the large and very large networks against the FGSM adversary.
 We notice that gradients between the two architectures become significantly less correlated.
-Also, the classification accuracy for transferred examples increases significantly compared to the naturally trained networks.
+Also, the classification accuracy for transferred examples increases significantly compared to the standard networks.

 We further plot how the value of the loss function changes when moving from the natural input towards the adversarially perturbed input (in Figure~\ref{fig:transfer} we show these plots for four images in the MNIST test dataset), for each pair of networks we considered.
 We observe that, while for the naturally trained networks, when moving towards the perturbed point, the value of the loss function on the transfer architecture tends to start increasing soon after it starts increasing on the source architecture.
 In contrast, for the stronger models, the loss function on the transfer network tends to start increasing later, and less aggressively.